On This Page

 What If I Get Therapy When I Don't Really Need It?

-Perhaps the most confusing issue of all is figuring out exactly when or whether you need therapy.
-While therapy can help with everything from everyday relationship conflicts to severe psychiatric disorders, it’s not a cure-all.
+Perhaps the most confusing issue of all is figuring out whether you actually need therapy.
+While therapy can help you deal with anything from a relationship problem to severe depression, it’s not a cure-all.

 Of course, therapy can help with personal growth even if you don’t have a mental health condition or problems at work or home.
-The issue isn’t so much that you might get therapy you don’t urgently need, but that you might invest in therapy when you might be better served by investing in something else—because you have a problem therapy can’t fix.
+The issue isn’t so much that you might get therapy you don’t urgently need, but that you might invest in therapy when you might be better served by investing in something else.

 The biggest risk of getting therapy when you don't need it is blaming and trying to "fix" yourself for an issue that isn't really yours.